muratk5n/thirdwave/en/README.md

 ---

+Politico: "Hakeem Jeffries on track to replace Pelosi"

+---

 Jar Jar Ibrahim disciple was on *Rings of Power*..
 No wonder the show reportedly sucked.
 I haven't seen it - likely won't.